How is crop insurance price determined?

 The 2020 price discovery period used to decide projected prices and unstable factors for federally-sponsored corn and soybean crops is done for places with a March 15 sales closing date.
 The approved projected price for corn is $3.88 and the unstable factor is .15.
 For soybeans, the projected price is $9.17 with an unstable factor of .12.

 Table 1 below contains projected prices, unstable factors, and harvest prices for the previous 10 years.
-The projected price and harvest price are both used to decide the guaranteed revenue based on future prices and are not the same as a cash basis.
+The projected price and harvest price are both used to decide the guaranteed revenue based on future prices and are not the same on a cash basis.
 The projected price for corn is decided by averaging the upcoming closing December prices during the trading days of February.
 For soybeans, you will be able to get the value by averaging the upcoming November

 Closing prices during February.
 The unstable factors are decided by an average of the recent five trading days’ that showed unstable estimates and estimates for the interval of time from now until the middle of October.
 October is the month when average prices are used to decide the harvest prices.